 There are no magazine capacity restrictions in Montana.
 Enjoy those drums and belt-fed box magazines!
-We carry plenty of standard capacity magazines like the Lancer Advanced Warfighter L5 mag which is a 30 rounder too.
+We carry plenty of standard capacity magazines like the 30-round Advanced Warfighter L5 mag.
 Our favorite color is the translucent smoke one.

 Mandatory Storage Requirements

 There are no mandatory storage requirements for firearms in Montana, however, you should still exercise caution and can be tried for negligently leaving your guns accessible to children.
-If you need some good ideas or best practices for storing your guns and gear here are 5 ways to store your firearms at home.
+If you need some good ideas or best practices for storing your guns and gear here are 5 firearm storage options.

 Montana is a castle doctrine state and also has a stand your ground law in place which means you do not have the legal responsibility to retreat in the face of a threat or danger to yourself or others both in and out of the home place.

 Other than armor piercing rounds that are federally categorized as “unreasonably dangerous ammunition” Montana residents can buy virtually any type of ammo.
 Federal rules apply so long gun ammo buyers must be at least 18 years old and handgun ammo buyers must be at least 21 years old.
 All online bulk ammo buyers must be at least 21 years old.
 The state of Montana does not require a license for the sale, purchase, possession or a record of transactions for ammunition.

 Start Your Next 80 Lower Build with 80% Arms!

 Montana residents are completely free to build their own firearms from 80 lowers and frames without any required serialization or FFL transactions.
 It's the perfect state to take advantage of your constitutional Second Amendment right and freedom to keep and bear arms.
 That includes 80% Arms!
 Grab a jig and some buddies to enjoy that freedom together and let us know if you need any advice with your build at any point in the process.
 Friends, live free.